davep47/OSCAR-ubuntu/README.md

 Minimal Ubuntu image with OSCAR CPAP software
 I put this together after trying to get https://github.com/rogerrum/docker-oscar running.

-I was getting errors so decided to try and put together an image myself.
+I was getting errors(probably my fault :) ) so decided to try and put together an image myself.

 The base image I got from https://github.com/jlesage/docker-baseimage-gui
 ### Create the image